Home > Design > Muzzle Devices

 Modular AR-15 compensator with adjustable ports for user-tuned recoil and rise mitigation

-There are some others, like the Precision Armament HYPERTAP hybrid brake/compensator, that allow for drilling of top ports to fine tune the counteracting exhaust.
+There are some others, like the Precision Armament HYPERTAP hybrid brake/compensator, that allow for selective drilling of ports/dimples to fine tune the counteracting exhaust.

 Muzzle Brake

 Muzzle brakes are designed to reduce felt recoil by redirecting expanding gases rearward and to the sides.
-This counteracts the backward force of the shot, making the rifle more comfortable to shoot—especially with powerful calibers or lightweight builds.
+This drives the rifle forward, counteracting the backward force of the shot and making the rifle more comfortable to shoot — especially with powerful calibers or lightweight builds.

 Unlike compensators, brakes prioritize recoil mitigation over muzzle rise control, and unlike flash hiders, they do not suppress flash.
 They are a go-to choice for precision shooters, heavy-recoiling builds, and those who are recoil-sensitive.